Recovering Risk-Neutral Moments from Options

 \subsection{Multivariate projection for exchange rates}

 We simulate exchange-rate outcomes under the risk-neutral measure from a bivariate normal distribution:

-In each Monte Carlo iteration, we draw the correlation independently as $\rho\sim \mathsf{Unif}(-1,1)$.
+Across Monte-Carlo iterations, we let $\rho$ cycle over an equally spaced grid on $[-0.99,0.99]$.
 For the option inputs, we take five strikes each on $S_{1,T}$, $S_{2,T}$, and $S_{1,T}/S_{2,T}$.
 The strikes are evenly spaced between the 5th and 95th percentiles of the respective marginal distributions.
-This choice mirrors OTC FX practice: quotes out to the 5-delta call and 95-delta put (under forward-delta conventions) roughly correspond to the 5th and 95th percentiles for 1-month tenors.
-The approximation grid is taken to be equally spaced between the 2nd and 98th percentiles of each variable; for two-dimensional quantities we use the product of two VG densities, each calibrated to most closely match the observed option prices.
+This choice mirrors OTC FX practice: quotes out to the 5-delta put and 95-delta call (under forward-delta conventions) roughly correspond to the 5th and 95th percentiles for 1-month tenors.
+For the weighting density, we use the product of two VG densities, each calibrated to most closely match the observed option prices.
 These marginals are misspecified by design.
 We do so intentionally, since in practice the VG proxy will likewise be a misspecified approximation of the true risk-neutral marginals.
 As the strike grid becomes dense, this misspecification does not matter, but for the sparse-strike setting considered here it can play a role.

 We then project the payoff $(S_{1,T}-1)(S_{2,T}-1)$ onto the span of the payoffs